Farmington, Arkansas: Education

 Farmington School District provides elementary and secondary to students in most areas.
 Farmington's comprehensive high school is Farmington Career Academies, more popularly referred to as Farmington High School.
 The mascot is the cardinal and their team colors are scarlet red and white.

-A portion of Farmington is in the Prairie Grove School District and another portion is in the Fayetteville School District.
+A portion of Farmington is in the Prairie Grove School District and another portion is in the Fayetteville Public Schools.
 Prairie Grove High School and Fayetteville High School are these districts' respective comprehensive high schools.

 Farmington has two elementary schools, one intermediate (4/5th grade), one middle school (6/7th grade), one Junior High (8/9th), and one High School (Sophomore-Senior).
 Farmington High School moved into a new building in 2017, including a new Football Field and renovations on old school buildings.

 Transportation

 As of 2023, there is no fixed route transit service in Farmington.
 Ozark Regional Transit operates demand-response service in the city.
 The nearest intercity bus service is provided by Jefferson Lines in nearby Fayetteville.